ericsodev/TADA/README.md

-# TADA
+# TADA!
-There's Another Todo App
+There's Another toDo App

 ## Motivation
 - Learn to authenticate using OAuth 2.0 and third party services